harness/developer-hub/docs/first-gen/firstgen-release-notes/harness-saa-s-release-notes.md

 * Fixed an issue where using multiple HTTP Helm chart repositories could lead to an increase in CPU utilization on the delegate due to background validation tasks for the Harness HTTP Helm Repo connector.
 This was caused by running Helm repository updates during the validation tasks.
 (CDS-76433, ZD-48363)

-  This item requires Harness Delegate version 805xx.
+  This item requires Harness Delegate version 80505.
 For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).

 * Fixed a Nexus artifact issue where a fetch timed out when a single group contained more than 50 artifacts.
 (CDS-73884, ZD-45052, ZD-47206)

+   This item requires Harness Delegate version 80505.
+For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).

 <!-- NOTE RE FIXED ISSUE CDS-73884
 https://harness.atlassian.net/browse/CDS-73884?focusedCommentId=566535 we fixed this issue for first gen with the same ticket, hence it is showing up in 805 release notes.